ddashwood/Salus/README.md

 - Inherit from SalusDbContext instead of DbContext
 - Apply the `[SalusSourceDbSet]` attribute to any DbSet that you want Salus to monitor

 2. Create a Message Sender, by creating a class which implements IAsyncMessageSender.
 In here, you need to add a single method which sends messages.
 You can use whatever messaging technology you like in here (the example uses RabbitMQ).
 You can add whatever routing or other instructions you need.
+The only requirement is that it must throw an exception if the message did not send - this is how Salus knows to retry later.

 3. Register with dependency injection using the following code:

 ```